Answered By: Circulation Newman Library Last Updated: Feb 13, 2020 Views: 1096

 There's no automated way to do this, since that would require a system to recognize all the parts of each citation, based on the citation format you are using, and unusual citations (like a government report, business analysis report, or other non-standard source).
 But you can get most of your citations into EndNote without manually retyping them there.

-We'll use the Summon database and leverage its large size.
-Most of your citations should exist in Summon, particularly if you click the "Include results from outside your library's collection" facet, which will show results even if we don't have local access (for instance, items you got through interlibrary loan).
+We'll use our Discovery database and leverage its large size.
+Most of your citations should exist in Discovery, particularly if you click the "Include results from outside your library's collection" facet, which will show results even if we don't have local access (for instance, items you got through interlibrary loan).

 Keep searching.
 Remember that the marked list you are creating is not permanent.
-If you go away from Summon for an extended period, your list will disappear and you'll have to start over.
+If you go away from Discovery for an extended period, your list will disappear and you'll have to start over.

-Once you've found whatever citations are in Summon, looked for your saved list at the bottom of the screen.
-Here you can export your list in the EndNote format.
+Once you've found whatever citations are in Discovery, look for the "Folder" at the top of the screen of the screen.
+Here you can select all the items in your list and export their citations in RIS format.
 Once that list is saved as a file on your computer, you can import all those citations into EndNote (that import may happen automatically).

-For any citations not found in Summon, you could try a similar search in a subject-specific database, particularly if that databases is not already included in Summon.
+For any citations not found in Discovery, you could try a similar search in a subject-specific database, particularly if that databases is not already included in Discovery.
 Mark any citations you find and export your list as above.

 Finally, any leftover citations that cannot be found through a database will need to be manually entered in EndNote.
 Use the References menu to add a new reference, pick the type of source you have, then copy and paste the parts of your citation into the corresponding fields.

 Once you have all your citations in an EndNote library, you can use the Cite While You Write feature to insert inline references, footnotes, or other in-paper citations your citation style requires, and your bibliography will build automatically at the end of your document.